 The Board of Governors is seeking to fill two member representatives.
 In addition to the skill-set identified in the board profile, the board could benefit from leaders and/or entrepreneurs from key stakeholder industries for the College, specifically in the fields of engineering, industrial trades, natural resources, health sciences, aeronautics, business and creative industries.

+In addition to the current opportunities, seven member representatives have terms expiring on November 1, 2018.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified in the board profile above and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.